pbberlin/llm-text-classifier/doc/README.md

-# Text classification using LLM embeddings
+# Text classification using LLM embeddings and chat completion

 ## High level